MicrosoftDocs/msteams-docs/msteams-platform/concepts/build-and-test/deep-links.md

 ### Consume a deep link from a tab

-When navigating to a deep link, Microsoft Teams simply navigates to the tab and provides a mechanism through the Microsoft Teams JavaScript library to retrieve the sub-page ID if it exists.
+When navigating to a deep link, :::image type="icon" source="../../assets/icons/teams-icon.png" border="false"::: Microsoft Teams simply navigates to the tab and provides a mechanism through the :::image type="icon" source="../../assets/icons/teams-icon.png" border="false"::: Microsoft Teams JavaScript library to retrieve the sub-page ID if it exists.

 The [`app.getContext()`](/javascript/api/@microsoft/teams-js/app?view=msteams-client-js-latest#@microsoft-teams-js-app-getcontext&preserve-view=true) call (`microsoftTeams.getContext()`) in TeamsJS v1) returns a promise that will resolve with the context that includes the `subPageId` property (subEntityId for TeamsJS v1) if the tab is navigated through a deep link.
 For more information, see [PageInfo interface](/javascript/api/@microsoft/teams-js/app?view=msteams-client-js-latest#@microsoft-teams-js-app-pageinfo&preserve-view=true).